-Due to limitations in the DNS protocol, CNAME records cannot coexist with other record types, such as MX or TXT records, for the same domain name.
-CNAME flattening resolves this conflict by returning the IP address of the target domain instead of its CNAME record.
-This feature reduces the number of recursive queries from local DNS servers, which accelerates domain name resolution for clients.
+CNAME records cannot coexist with other record types (such as MX or TXT) for the same domain.
+CNAME flattening resolves this limitation by returning the target domain's IP address instead of a CNAME record.
+This reduces recursive queries from local DNS servers and accelerates domain name resolution.

 Faster response: Fewer queries result in faster overall resolution speed.

-Resolves record conflicts: CNAME flattening converts CNAME records to A/AAAA records.
-This process avoids conflicts and lets you use other record types for the same domain name.
+Resolves record conflicts: Converts CNAME records to A/AAAA records, allowing other record types for the same domain.

 Use cases